MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/web-app.md

 ## Scalability considerations

-### Functions
+**Functions**.
 For consumption plan, the HTTP trigger autoscales based on the traffic.
 There is a limit to the number of concurrent function instances, but each instance can process more than one request at a time.
 For an App Service plan, the HTTP trigger scales according to the number of VM instances, which can be a fixed value or can autoscale based on a set of autoscaling rules.
 For information, see [Azure Functions scale and hosting][functions-scale].

-### Cosmos DB
+**Cosmos DB**.
 Throughput capacity for Cosmos DB is measured in [Request Units][ru] (RU).
 A 1-RU throughput corresponds to the throughput of the GET of a 1-KB document.
 In order to scale a Cosmos DB container past 10,000 RU, you must specify a partition key when you create the container and include the [partition key][partition-key] in every document that you create.
 For more information about partition keys, see [Partition and scale in Azure Cosmos DB][cosmosdb-scale].

-### API Management
+**API Management**.
 API Management can scale out and supports rule-based autoscaling.
 Note that the scaling process takes at least 20 minutes.
 If your traffic is bursty, you should provision for the maximum burst traffic that you expect.
 However, autoscaling is useful for handling hourly or daily variations in traffic.
 For more information, see [Automatically scale an Azure API Management instance][apim-scale].

 ## Disaster recovery considerations